zilonguiuc/badm558/2024/MongoDB_Lab2.md

     - Click it and select `Import File`.
 5. **Choose the data file** (JSON or CSV) you want to import.
     - Configure the options accordingly and click `Import`.
-    - Choose the datatype for each field
+    - Choose the datatype for each field, or you can import all as string first and edit the schema later
 ## Switch database to nba
 ```
 use nba